 Creating good study routines for your child can be very tough during online learning.
-Dealing with work, multiple zoom meetings going on at once and trying to keep your children a top student can be exhausting!
+Dealing with work, multiple Zoom meetings at once, and trying to keep your children top students can be exhausting!
 Fear not!
 There are steps you can take to better aid your child in their behavior and success during these trying times.

 Good Study Routines for Homework

 - Is it on their classroom blog, Schoology, Google Classroom?

 - Does your child write down the homework in a notebook or in an online journal?

 - How often is homework posted, is it weekly, daily?
 A good study routine includes a specific time during the day to regularly check for new assignments.

 - Is it digitally submitted, paper and pencil work with a picture posted, posted through a specific app?

 - How do you post pictures of their work?
 Work on this step with your child so they can do it themselves.

 Be creative if you have questions about the subjects taught

 Helping your child with homework can be difficult if you yourself need to learn the subject.
 The easiest way to solve this is to just look up Youtube videos on various subject.
 If you’re busy, save the links and ask your child to view them during their study time.
 They can do this as a fun learning break from book reading.